collimarco/open_graph_fetcher/README.md

 Fetch Open Graph metadata in a safer way.

 - Includes some mitigations for SSRF attacks
+- Blocks the direct usage of IP addresses in URLs
-- Blocks private and local IP ranges
+- Blocks private and local IP ranges (after DNS resolution)
 - Avoids TOC/TOU when connecting to the IP
 - Supports only HTTPS on the standard port (443)
-- Includes request timeouts
+- Includes request timeouts (for DNS and HTTP)
 - Avoids redirects
 - Allows only text/html responses
 - Returns only known OG properties and nothing else